-To avoid damage, the use of spreader bars is recommended on other than single point lifts.
-Lifting devices are provided to facilitate handling with shackles and cables.
+To avoid damage, the use of spreading bars is recommended on other than single point lifts.
+Eye lugs or eye bolts are provided to facilitate handling with shackles and cables.
 Avoid pounding or bumping shaft, coupling or bearing parts, as shocks may damage bearings.